5.5.3 A Pragmatic View of AI Chatbots: Part 3

 Easy Further Reading and Resources

-1. Large language models, explained with a minimum of math and jargon, by Timothy B. Lee and Sean Trott at https://www.understandingai.org/p/large-language-models-explained-with
+1. Large language models, explained with a minimum of maths and jargon, by Timothy B. Lee and Sean Trott at https://www.understandingai.org/p/large-language-models-explained-with

 2. An intuitive overview of the transformer architecture by Roberto Infante